 Step 4: You will see a pop-up listing all the account-specific browsing details.
 Once you’re sure about your selection, hit Delete.

-With this, you have removed a Google account from the Chrome browser without issues.
+With this, you have removed a Google account from Computer without issues.
 If you are not a desktop, but a Chrome mobile user, move on to the next method.

 How to Remove a Google Account from the Chrome Android App